chromium/chromium/docs/commit_checklist.md

 changes to a test device.
 If you're testing Chrome for ChromeOS, follow the [Simple Chrome][simple-chrome] instructions to deploy your changes to a test device.
 Make sure you hit every code path you changed.

+Some testing tips:
+*   Use LOG(ERROR) << "debug print statement" to for debugging.
+You can find the logs in /var/logs/chrome/ on the ChromeOS device.
+*   Use GDB for setting breakpoints while debugging.

 Think about testing any edge cases that could break your code.
 Some common edge cases to consider: